LEARN and ACT

 Sunday, February 14

-Watch the movie 13TH on Netflix, and join us to discuss mass incarceration in the United States.
+Watch the movie 13TH on Netflix in advance of our discussion and then join us to talk about mass incarceration in the United States.
 Filmmaker Ava DuVernay, in her film 13TH, explores the history of racial inequality in the United States, focusing on the fact that the nation’s prisons are disproportionately filled with African-Americans.
 View the trailer here.

 Our Recent Activities:

 It was affirming to have approximately 200 KS members and members of the greater community Zoom in on January 10 to hear Dr. Ray Aresenault, an award-winning historian and author of Freedom Riders: 1961 and the Struggle for Racial Justice, in conversation with Dr. Stephen Whitfield.
 Thank you to Ray and Stephen for an eye-opening look back at our long history of racial voter suppression.

 We met our goal of 3,600 contacts with registered voters in under-represented communities who have been the target of voter suppression, prior to the presidential election.
 We sent 1,800 letters and postcards to Georgia voters, in advance of the January 2021 election.

 We held a Community Forum on Racial Justice on November 1, 2020, to explore how our members feel and what actions the Kerem Shalom community might want to take.
 Rabbi Darby and KS member Norma Shapiro, Board member of the ACLU of MA, inspired us with their experiences and words.